Doctrine of God – THEO 626

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
 Each thread must be 400-500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 3 other peers’ threads.
 Each reply must be at least 250 words.
-(MLO: C)
+(CLO: C)

 Reflection Paper Assignment

 The student will read America’s Four Gods by Froese & Bader and prepare a 2-page reflection on the question, “Why God?”
 Specifically, the question is related to the general understanding of the biblical God and how this compares to one's personal experience, church, and community.
-(MLO: D)
+(CLO: D)

 Research Project Assignments